Guide to referencing using the Numeric style

 - give appropriate credit to the person who did the work you are using;

 - enable a reader to trace your sources and follow up your work;

 - enable a reader to distinguish your ideas from someone else's and show the range of your reading; and to

 - demonstrate the evidence supporting your arguments; this supports your ideas and theories and adds credibility.

 The rules for how to reference are all there to support these principles, and to make sure that your references are clear and consistent so that it is easy for someone reading your work to follow them.
 It is more important to get the spirit of giving credit for other peoples' work right than to make sure all your commas are in the right places.

 When you refer to another document you must acknowledge this within the text of your work with a citation.
 The citation is a number in superscript123.
 The first item you cite is numbered 1 and the second numbered 2 and so on.

 Sometimes you may need to refer to two documents at the same point in the text.
-Separate the citations by a space 2 3
+Separate the citations with a comma 2,3

 Multiple citations are treated as a range2-4

 If you need to cite an item more than once in your document, use the same number every time.
 You should use the smallest number - the one used when the item is first cited in the document.